tFAQs-Frequently asked Questions Women Travelers have about Uganda

 - Fly-In Safari: On a Flying Safari, you deal with weight restrictions of 15kg.
 You can have more luggage, but there is an excess charge.

-- What to wear in town: In Kampala, Entebbe dressing smart is what Ugandans would recommend.
+- What to wear in town: In Kampala, Entebbe, dressing smart is what Ugandans would recommend.

 What do I do with my Jewelry and Watches?

-Avoid wearing gold jewelry, necklaces, gold or diamond earrings, expensive watches, etc. It is especially true if you are going to be walking the streets of Kampala.
+Avoid wearing gold jewelry, necklaces, gold or diamond earrings, expensive watches, etc. It is especially true if you are walking the streets of Kampala.
 There are pickpockets – on a safari itself, you are excellent in most cases- not wearing expensive things will avoid a possible negative situation that would not be enjoyable.

-If you somehow brought something valuable, such as a watch, put it into Hotel or lodge safe at the front desk.
+If you somehow brought something valuable, such as a watch, put it into the Hotel or lodge safe at the front desk.

-Custom jewelry that you might have picked up at a reasonable price in the West can be stolen – even Ugandan or Rwandan women encounter this problem in crowded.
+Custom jewelry you might have picked up at a reasonable price in the West can be stolen – even Ugandan or Rwandan women encounter this problem in crowded.

 What do I need to know about Safety and Security in Uganda?

 Uganda is safe and secure.
 Something Americans are worried about the most in 201.9.
-It is one of the most stable countries in all of Africa, and it is also one of the friendliest countries on the continent and, one might add, the best English Speaking country in Africa.
+It is one of the most stable countries in all of Africa, and it is also one of the friendliest countries on the continent and, one might add, the best English-speaking country in Africa.

 The safest place in Uganda is on a Safari with Kabiza Wilderness Safaris, where your well-being and safety come first.

-If you are using an ATM in Uganda or Rwanda, ensure that the ATM is behind a door for your privacy and safety, an armed guard will typically be outside.
+If you are using an ATM in Uganda or Rwanda, ensure that the ATM is behind a door for your privacy and safety; an armed guard will typically be outside.

-Click on the links for more advice on handling money in Uganda.
+Click on the links for more advice on handling Money in Uganda.

 How do I protect my purse?